milkbottledude/scratchToRFR/Documentation.md

 The 'binary' argument tells us if the target column contains numerical or binary values.
 Its set to false by default as we usually encounter more numerical columns than binary, in my experience anyway.
 The method handles binary columns differently to numerical columns, as you will see in a second.

-Sorting the columns according to the x_column values makes it easier to iterate through all the possible thresholds, which we do using a for loop after separating the x column from the y in croppedData.

 For each possible threshold, I split the y values into 2 groups based on which side of the threshold its x value lies, then calculate their combined weighted variance (the error metric basically).
 I find the lowest variance I can obtain and store it in 'lowest', along with its corresponding threshold value in 'thres_val'.

 That was for numerical columns.
 For binary columns its easier as we don't have to loop through a bunch of thresholds, just the 1: true vs false.
 So the y values are split into 2 groups based on whether the x values are true or false.